datajerk/ctf-write-ups/nullcon_hackim2020/dora/README.md

 After analyzing a random sample of the 140 cache of images, the following was apparent:

 * The background color changed from image to image.
-* Dora location and form changed from image to image.
+* Dora's location and form changed from image to image.
 * Dora's furry friends did _not_ change from image to image and all five were present, but in different locations.
 * Dora was not always in color.
 * Dora's furry friends were never in color.